jinwls/LinkedIn_Job_Post/README.md

 );

 ```
 After creating the table, to connect to the postgreSQL database server in python, you need `psycopg` library.
-Use the `connect()` function of the `psycopg2` modeule.
+Use the `connect()` function of the `psycopg2` module.
 By using the `connection` function, you can create new `cursor` to execute any SQL statements.

 ```python
     def get_connection(self):